 Your support for my work and this site is what keeps this going.
 Please Click Here

-* (9 August 2017) Okuma responded swiftly and redesigned the roller of the Makaira.
+* (9 August 2017) Okuma responded swiftly and redesigned the roller of the Makaira, and added markers on the drag knob.
 Check the top of the review for details and important instructions, then check the Lists page.

 * (15 July 2017) For months I've been getting enquiries about country of manufacture of some Penn reels that used to bear "Made in USA" but no more do, with links to FB fights and debates, and apparently the debate is reignited now that more Penn reels just debuted in the fishing show without this label.
 In a nutshell the reels are now labelled "Made in USA of US and imported parts" which is what's known as a "Qualified Made in USA claim" qualified here means "conditional".
 According to the Federal Trade Commission this label is to be used on "products that include US content but don’t meet the criteria for making an unqualified (unconditional) Made in USA claim".
 So this would be used when a reel is assembled in the USA with a significant foreign content.
 The FTC link above also makes it clear that this label is another way of saying "Assembled in the USA".
 Other US reels such as Accurate, Avet, and IRT have imported parts such as bearings and seals but they still qualify for the unrestricted "Made in USA" because the foreign content remains insignificant.
 These are the facts from government sources to end speculation, but ultimately we shouldn't care where a product is made and each should be evaluated in its own merits.
 The most repeated theme in my work over the years is that quality is where you find it, and in certain cases we've seen superb quality coming from China and questionable quality made in USA or Japan.